A Large-scale Study of Spatiotemporal Representation Learning with a New Benchmark on Action Recognition: Unsupervised domain adaptation

 \subsection{Intra-dataset}

-\paragraph{Jester (S-T)} We also include Jester(S-T), which is introduced by \cite{sahoo2021contrast}, in BEAR since it has been a well-established dataset for domain adaptation.
+\paragraph{Jester(S-T)} We also include existing Jester(S-T)\cite{sahoo2021contrast} in BEAR.
 The category information is shown in Table~\ref{jester} that each identical action with a contrary direction is merged into one category.
-For completeness, we also include its class-wise distribution in Fig.~\ref{jester-st}.
+For completeness, we also include its class-wise distribution in Figure~\ref{jester-st}.

-\paragraph{InHARD (Left-Top-Right)} We also construct a three-view dataset based on InHARD.
-Basically, each original frame in InHARD contains three distinguished views (i.e., top, left, and right) as shown in Fig.~\ref{inhard-view}.
-We simply split the frames according to the view and construct three sub-datasets as InHARD-Top, InHARD-Left, and InHARD-Right.
-The category is the same as the original dataset, and the samples in each category are also the same in Fig.~\ref{inhard_da}.
+\paragraph{InHARD(Left-Top-Right)} InHARD naturally contains three different views and each frame contains the top, left, and right views, respectively as shown in Figure~\ref{inhard-view}.
+We simply split the frames and the category is the same as the original dataset, and the samples in each category are also the same in Figure~\ref{inhard_da}.